bmbouter/CeleryManagement/doc/policy/overview.rst

 The restrictions also provide some measure of security, but they should not be solely relied upon for this purpose.

-There are both parse-time and run-time mechanisms which enfore this environment.
+There are both parse-time and run-time mechanisms which enforce this environment.
 At parse-time, the policy source is checked for certain language constructs which are available in the full Python language, but are not desired in policies.